ronenOptimove/Optimove-APIs/Sandbox/postman-how-to/readme.md

 ## Optimove API collection with Postman - How To Guide

+NOTE: Authentication via username and password will be deprecated in January 2024.
+All new authentication methods should use API Keys in all API requests.

 ### Prerequisite
 If you don't already have **Postman** yes, please [download](https://www.getpostman.com/downloads/) one for Windows/Mac/Linux.
 <hr>